robinrendle/robinrendle.com/_essays/on-newsletters.md

       <img alt="Looting a pirate ship of its treasure" src="/uploads/essays/on-newsletters/36-removing-treasure.jpg" loading="lazy"/>
     </div>
     <div class="slide-text">
-      <p>But perhaps we didn’t bother improving all this stuff because we let social networks devour all our writing.
+      <p>But perhaps we didn’t bother trying to improve writing on the web because we let social networks devour all our words.
 The archives be damned.</p>
     </div>
   </div>